Bideford: Port and shipping

 Motor Launch ML1301 about to pass under the Long Bridge after being constructed at Blackmore's Yard.

 Late 20th century

-In 1966, Bideford Zoo was built by Mrs K. Tottenham and opened on the 29th May 1966.
+In 1966, Bideford Zoo was built by Mrs K. Tottenham and opened on 29 May 1966.
 The original inhabitants included sea lions, bears and raccoons.
 It finally closed in October 1970.
 The site is now a housing estate, and the old zoo house known as "Ford House" has now been converted into flats.

 Literary references

 This area of North Devon was home to the author Charles Kingsley, and is where he based his novel Westward Ho!.
 A small seaside town, named after the book, was built after the book's publication.

 Westward Ho!, the only town in the United Kingdom which officially contains an exclamation mark in its name, is approximately three miles (5 km) from Bideford.
 A statue was erected in honour of Kingsley near the car park of Victoria Park.